-10 Bizarre Breakfast Cereals You Won’t Believe Ever Existed (Slideshow)
+13 Bizarre Breakfast Cereals You Won’t Believe Ever Existed

-There was once a time when there were multiple grape-flavored cereals on the market for some reason, and this one differentiated itself by naming itself after a fictional knighted gentleman who enjoyed flying airplanes with no hands.
+There was once a time when there were multiple grape-flavored cereals on the market for some reason, and this one differentiated itself by being named after a fictional knighted gentleman who enjoyed flying airplanes with no hands.
 The most intriguing part of the whole thing is this supposed “air car.”

-How eating what’s basically a bowl of Cheerios with some “K”s added to it amounts to a super-jacked Scottish man (possibly named Big Otis?) is beyond us.
+How does eating what’s basically a bowl of Cheerios with some “K”s added to it amount to a super-jacked Scottish man (apparently named Big Otis)?
 Either way, we have a feeling that this cereal was just OK.

 We’re wondering how much they paid this guy to don a crown of spoons and smile at the camera.
 Whatever he’s selling, we’re not buying.

 Hey kids, Mr. Wonderfull has a surprise for you!
 And he’s wearing a polka dot jacket and a periscope on his head!
 Thanks, but we'll pass.